-The continued way that the TN Arts Commission uses to benchmark one of its diversity in grants funding has been to analyze existing data from the subrecipient category of Major Cultural Institutions (MCI).
-This grants category is the Arts Commission's highest level of support and in FY21, thirty (31) subrecipients were funded in this category (see Appendix M).
+Last, the TN Arts Commission continues to analyze data from the subrecipient grants category of Major Cultural Institutions (MCI) as a benchmark to determine if diversity in grants funding has been met.
+This grant category is the Arts Commission's highest level of support and in FY23, thirty-two (32) subrecipients were funded in this category (see Appendix M).
 We measure the racial makeup of actual program participants (information on the final evaluations) to eligible populations (information on applications).
-Each subrecipient/grantee's final evaluations form includes data on numbers of participants, age, race/ethnicity, and other demographic factors of populations that have benefitted from the funded project or program.
-On the other hand, the subrecipient/grantee's application contains information on the percent of people of color and county demographics.
-After comparing this data (see Appendix M), the Commission is using this evaluations data to make sure it aligns with information in the application especially around racial demographics and then in panel reviews by questioning organizations that consistently do not meet expected percentages in people of color to be served.
-A comparison of FY20 and FY21 numbers is shown in Appendix M.
+Each subrecipient/grantee's final evaluation form includes data on the number of participants, age, race/ethnicity, and other demographic factors of populations that have benefitted from the funded project or program.
+Additionally, the application contains information on the percentage of people of color the project intends to reach, along with the county demographics of the organization's physical location.
+After comparing application data with evaluation data (see Appendix M) to make sure data about racial demographics aligns from application to evaluation, the Commission is able to question organizations that consistently do not meet expected percentages in the people of color to be served.
+Additionally, given recent NEA changes, the agency plans to consider options in how we collect racial demographics in the grantee final evaluation report form.